-The Company's unaudited condensed statement of operations include a presentation of income per share for common stock subject to redemption in a manner similar to the two-class method of income per share.
-Net income per common share, basic and diluted for Class A common stock is calculated by dividing the interest income earned on the investments held in the Trust Account of approximately \$46,000, less approximately \$46,000 of maximum allowance for tax obligations, resulting in no income for Class A common stock for the three months ended March 31, 2021, by the weighted average number of Class A common stock outstanding for the period.
-Net income per common stock, basic and diluted for Class B common stock is calculated by dividing the net income of approximately \$5.7 million, less income attributable to Class A common stock of \$0, resulting in a net income of approximately \$5.7 million for the three months ended March 31, 2021, by the weighted average number of Class B common stock outstanding for the period.
+The Company's unaudited condensed consolidated statements of operations include a presentation of net income (loss) per share for Class A common stock subject to possible redemption in a manner similar to the two-class method of net income (loss) per common stock.
+Net income (loss) per common stock, basic and diluted, for Class A common stock is calculated by dividing the interest income earned on the Trust Account, less interest available to be withdrawn for the payment of taxes, by the weighted average number of Class A common stock outstanding for the periods.
+Net income (loss) per common stock, basic and diluted, for Class B common stock is calculated by dividing the net income (loss), adjusted for income attributable to Class A common stock, by the weighted average number of Class B common stock outstanding for the periods.
+Class B common stock include the Founder Shares as these common stocks do not have any redemption features and do not participate in the income earned on the Trust Account.